 The stand-out here is Bionanoplus, a Spanish drug delivery company specialised in polymeric nanoencapsulation.
 Their drug delivery technologies avoid volatile organic solvents, meaning they provide increased bioavailability and can be taken in multiple ways, allowing for more flexible prescriptions.

-We recently came across Micro-Pow, a Swiss start-up founded by two researchers from ETH Zürich, who developed an additive-free encapsulation delivery system that transports aromas via specialised powders.
+We also recently came across Micro-Pow; a Swiss start-up founded by two researchers from ETH Zürich, who developed an additive-free encapsulation delivery system that transports aromas via specialised powders.
 These powders allow vegetarian burgers and meat-substitute products to taste, look and feel like real beef.
 The technology is also of interest to the pharmaceutical and cosmetics industry, among others.